sarahciston/codingcare/posts/0critintro.md

 Like the apostrophe at the start of `'pataphysics`, which gestures to the absurdity from which it springs, the asterisk is the instigator and the multiplier, the pivot and the punctum and the portal.

 It is not the data point, reduced to numerical expressivelessness.
 It is not the node in the network, defined by its links and relations, abstracted away.
 It's not a redaction which the asterisk marks, but the possibilities of unknown language underneath.
-Or the tension of knowing and not saying, as in the marking of sw*@\r words.
+Or the tension of knowing and not saying, as in the marking of `sw*@r` words.
 [Again, queer as a politics, "queer as in fuck you."]

 The asterisk is risk (just a step), is starry-eyed, A-star pathfinding, ASCII joy, a wry smile, and a mark of possibility on a treasure map.
 In mathematics the asterisk is duality, mirrors mirroring each other, points connecting to make lines and lines crossing to make points, weak-star topologies and infinite vector space.
 This returns us to the word vectors and latent spaces of transformers.[CITEMiller]